Engager is a novel intervention for supporting prisoners with common mental health problems to achieve their goals.

 The Engager project is a five-year project, funded by the National Institute for Health Research (NIHR) Programme Grant for Applied Research (PGfAR), to develop and evaluate a collaborative care intervention for offenders with common mental health problems, near to and after release.

 The aim of the Engager project is to develop a way of organising care for men with common mental health problems, as they approach being released from prison.
 We propose that the intervention will act as a bridge between a range of services inside and outside of the prison, which this group do not normally access.
-An Engager practitioner will work with each person to develop a shared understanding of their individual goals, and work with them to engage with services that will help them work towards achieving these goals.
+An Engager practitioner worked with each person to develop a shared understanding of their individual goals, and worked with them to engage with services that helped them work towards achieving these goals.